GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/entities/:entity_id/asset_level_data`

 Add a new building by posting a request including the new building's data.
-A building must have a City, State/Province, and Country in order to be created.
+All keys shown in the example, except for the `parners_id`, are necessary in order to create a new asset.
 Note that although the `partners_id` is optional, you need the `partners_id` to identify your asset and retrieve the newly created `gresb_asset_id`.

 Buildings not mentioned by `gresb_asset_id` will not be changed.